pricing

 10 minute breaks between each routine

 ORTON-GILLINGHAM READING INTERVENTION small groups host a maximum of 4 campers who are well-matched in skill level, personality, and focus.
 Small group teaching allows campers to support each other and feel more confident.
-One-on-one instruction is available for additional charge - consider which option will best support your child.
+One-on-one instruction is available for additional charge - determined by a shared decision between director and parents when data shows that a 1:1 tutor is the only option for the child to succeed.

 S.T.E.A.M is an educational approach that focuses on Science, Technology, Engineering, Arts, and Mathematics.
 Campers are challenged to wonder, investigate, explore, discuss, design, and “think outside the box.”
 Each week there will be a new area of S.T.E.A.M. where the Super Star campers will complete various hands-on projects.
 In a multi-age environment, we engage in being creative, problem-solving, collaborating with other campers, and having loads of fun doing it!

-REHEARSAL HALL: effectively a third hour of intervention, campers go into depth with skills practice selected by their tutor.
+REHEARSAL HALL: During the third hour of intervention, campers go into depth with skills practice selected by their tutor, as well as participate in a read aloud with strategy instruction in literacy development, including writing.
 This reinforces skills that have been taught and solidifies knowledge.
 With the space and time needed, campers are supported as they take part in learning games, rate books, and investigate their learning strengths.
-In this session, campers can easily access support - often provided by our Interns/Helpers who are amazing role models (some are even former campers).
+In this session, campers can easily access support - often provided by our Interns/Helpers who are amazing role models (many are even former campers).

 who are the teachers?